ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/mca-godbolt/_index.md

 minutes_to_complete: 60

-who_is_this_for: This is an introductory topic for Arm developers who want to diagnose performance issues of Arm programs using LLVM Machine Code Analyzer (MCA) and Compiler Explorer.
+who_is_this_for: This is an introductory topic for developers who want to diagnose performance issues of Arm programs using LLVM Machine Code Analyzer (MCA) and Compiler Explorer.

 learning_objectives:
     - Estimate the hardware resource pressure and the number of cycles taken to execute your code snippet using llvm-mca.
-    - Understand how this estimate can help diagnose possible performance issues.
+    - Describe how this estimate can help diagnose possible performance issues.
     - Use Compiler Explorer to run llvm-mca.

 prerequisites:
     - Familiarity with Arm assembly.
-    - LLVM version 16 or newer (to include Neoverse V2 support).
+    - LLVM version 16 or newer, which includes support for Neoverse V2.

 author_primary: Rin Dobrescu